 Any electrical appliance brought in must be checked by the Centre to ensure it is not a fire hazard.
 Unit Staff will arrange for an electrical check on each of your appliances and return it to you when approved.
 The Centre has the right to refuse an electrical appliance.

 Smoking is considered both a health hazard and a fire hazard.
 Visitors, volunteers and staff cannot smoke on Deer Lodge Centre property.
-Residents and patients may smoke only in the assigned smoking area on the 2nd floor near Chad’s Place and the designated outdoor area.
+Residents and patients may smoke only in the designated outdoor smoking area.

 Removal of personal belongings